Primary ContactElaine Martig - County Recorder

 Downlad the Laredo On-Line Agreement here: Laredo On-Line Agreement

 Big Stone County is now accepting electronic marriage applications.
 You will find the emarriage application at the following website: http://www.moms.mn.gov/application/.
 To begin, click on "Start Application" and then follow the prompts.
 When the Application is complete, both applicants need to appear in person in our office.
 At that time, the Application will be printed and social security numbers will be entered in the appropriate places.
 We will ask to see and photocopy a picture identification (in most cases, your driver’s licenses), you will take an oath, and the Application will be signed.
-When planning to apply for a marriage license, remember that there is a five-day wait from application date to when the license can be issued, and the license expires in six months.
+You will be able to take the marriage license and the marriage certificate with you upon completion of the marriage application process.
+The marriage license will expire in six months.

 The regular marriage license costs $115.00; however, if the applicants have had 12 hours of instruction with a "licensed or ordained minister, a person authorized to solemnize marriages under Minnesota Statutes, section 517.18, or a person licensed to practice marriage and family therapy under Minnesota Statutes, section 148B.33," the fee would be reduced to $40.00.
 If you plan to utilize the reduced fee, please bring your Educator’s Statement when you come in to sign your Application.
 The Educator’s Statement form can be found by clicking on the link on the right side of this screen.

 Beginning October 1, 2014, all certificates of real estate value must be submitted using eCRV.
 County and city offices will no longer accept paper copies of the Certificates of Real Estate Value, except for sales that have occured before October 1, 2014.